openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 * credentials
 * learning

-It is the expectation that there are relatively few domains, and that they will roughly match deployed services.
-Domain names should be lower cased and use underscores if they are more than one word.
+It is the expectation that there are relatively few subdomains, and that they will roughly match deployed services.
+Subdomain names should be lower cased and use underscores if they are more than one word.

 Subject
 ~~~~~~~